-I am a second year anthropology major from Great Falls, Virginia, but being an army brat, I have lived in several other places around the country including Washington, Kansas, North Carolina, and Texas.
+I am a third year anthropology major from Great Falls, Virginia, but being an army brat, I have lived in several other places around the country including Washington, Kansas, North Carolina, and Texas.
 I was attracted to UVA by its impressive academic standing, its strong student-led initiative, and beautiful Charlottesville.
 Around grounds I am involved with HOPE (Hoos Open to Preventing Eating Disorders), the Virginia Anthropology Society, Sigma Alpha Lambda, and, of course, WLDP.
 Additionally, I like to volunteer at the Haven, the local homeless shelter in downtown Charlottesville.
 In my free time I really enjoy running, visiting the famer’s market, seeing movies, and cooking.

-Emily Paul is a third year double major in Urban and Environmental Planning and Spanish.
+Emily Paul is a fourth year double major in Urban and Environmental Planning and Spanish.
 Emily grew up in a Hartville, Ohio, a tiny, rural town in the northeastern part of the state.
 Emily loves to read, write, be outside, and one day will travel the world!
 She took her first step this summer by spending five weeks in Spain.
 During the semester, she works in the Hereford Heritage Garden as manager, located in the residential college where she lives.
 WLDP is one of Emily’s favorite extracurricular programs because it fosters a community of females and advances dialogue about women’s issues.

 Mary Cate Swadba

-My name is Carol and I am a third-year psychology major.
+My name is Carol and I am a fourth-year psychology major.
 I love people and being involved and extremely busy when I can; being in the company of others gives me energy.
 When I am not at WLDP, I am involved in Pre-dental Society, Salsa Club, Intervarsity Christian Fellowship, a Social Neuroscience Lab, and Alpha Phi Omega service fraternity.I love service and mission work, which is why I decided to coordinate a medical and dental trip to Costa Rica this upcoming winter break.
 I am absolutely the girl to have hour long conversations about real-world problems and philosophical issues, because I like understanding the meaning and purpose behind things.
 I aspire to one day become a dentist and have my own private practice as well as do dental mission work in underprivileged countries.
 My goal throughout my time at UVA is to make life-long friendships, have more fun than I can imagine, study topics that I enjoy, and learn a great deal about myself and my passions.